 ICE candidate.
 There are usually multiple ICE candidates per peer and both sides negotiate the best candidate pair.

-- Both peer agree on the best network path (
+- Both peers agree on the best network path (

 ICE candidate) and start the actual streaming.
-At this point, they stop communicating through the Gateway websocket and talk directly to each other.
+At this point, they stop communicating through the Gateway web socket and communicate directly with each other.

-When optimal ICE candidates have been selected and codecs capabilities have been agreed upon, the actual tracks are being sent.
+When optimal ICE candidates have been selected and codec capabilities have been agreed upon, the actual tracks are sent.
 These tracks can be either video, audio or binary.
-The binary data channel can be useful to send arbitrary data like controls.
+The binary data channel can be useful to send arbitrary data-like controls.